UNICEFECAR/parenting-app-bebbo-mobile/README.md

 ## Technology stack

 * [React Native](https://reactnative.dev/)
+    * Project is set with Latest version of react native:
+       * React native - 0.72.5
     * Several React Native modules have been incorporated in order to speed up the development.
     * Refer to [package.json](https://github.com/UNICEFECAR/parenting-app-bebbo-mobile/blob/main/package.json) for more details.
 * [TypeScript](https://www.typescriptlang.org/)